tidues/Indexable/README.md

 # How to Install

-This package is currently in the candidate package pool of Hackage.
-You can download from there, or simply clone this git.
+For now, you can only download from here.